 By Dewain E. Peek,

-Tennessee Department of Finance and Administration Commissioner Butch Eley announced Thursday, Aug.
-13 that Tennessee tax revenues exceeded budgeted estimates in July.
+Tennessee Department of Finance and Administration Commissioner Butch Eley announced Friday, March 12 that Tennessee tax revenues exceeded budgeted estimates in February.